dainst/idai-field/desktop/src/manual/manual.en.md

 * *separator (string)*: The separator to be used in the exported CSV data.
 Only required for CSV export.
 Corresponds to the input field "Field separator" in the user interface.
 (Default value: ",")
 * *combineHierarchicalRelations (boolean)*: Combines hierarchical relations into the simplified relation "isChildOf".
 Only available for CSV export.
 Corresponds to the checkbox "Combine hierarchical relations" in the user interface.
 (Default value: true)
 * *formatted (boolean)*: Sets indentations for formatted output of the exported data.
 Only available for GeoJSON export.
 (Default value: true)

+### POST /importFiles

+This API endpoint can be used to import image files and world files into the project currently opened in the application by passing an import request in JSON format.
+The functionality corresponds to importing files via the menu "Tools" ➝ "Image Management".
+Detailed explanations of the import process can be found in the chapter "Images".

+Request body:
+* *filePaths (string array)*: The file paths of the files to be imported
+* *category (string)*: The name of the category to be set for imported images (Default value: "Image")
+* *readCreatorsFromMetadata (boolean)*: Reads the metadata from image files to automatically fill in the field "Creator"

+Response:
+* *importedImages (integer)*: The number of successfully imported image files
+* *importedWorldFiles (integer)*: The number of successfully imported world files
+* *messages* (string array): Messages that occurred during the import process